 Model of a DNA.
 CC BY-SA 3.0

-3. RNA (ribonucleic acid)¶
+3. RNA (ribonucleic acid)

 in 2017 and 2018 alone, 2000 new forms of RNA were discovered each year.
-PubMed finds about 250,000 newly published scientific articles for the search term RNA in the years 2014 to 2018.
-For comparison: for the keyword ADHD (English for ADHD there were just under 11,500).
+PubMed found around 250,000 newly published scientific articles for the search term RNA in the years 2014 to 2018.
+By comparison, there were just under 11,500 for the keyword ADHD.

 3.1.
-Coding RNA (mRNA)¶
+Coding RNA (mRNA)

 - NSD transcript